limikael/hoodmode/README.md

 Hello!

-Thanks for testing my app!
+I'm really excited to have you as a part of the testing team for my app!

-It is a tool for musicians to play around with rhythm, baselines and chords in a live setting.
+The app is a tool for musicians to play around with rhythm, baselines and chords.
+It can be used to quickly create a backing track to be used in a live setting, for a recording or for practice.

-Before you try it, check this video as an introduction.
+Before you try it, check this video as an introduction!
-It is an introduction both when it comes to what the app is and how it can be used.

 <div>
   <div style="position:relative;padding-top:56.25%;">